 When using a rest, try padding the crossbow’s forearm with something soft—your hand, a rolled-up jacket, a day pack, something—which will help absorb recoil and make precise sighting easier than if you shoot off a hard surface.

-8) Learn Arrow Trajectory All arrows fired from a crossbow travel downrange in a large parabolic arc.
+8. Learn Arrow Trajectory All arrows fired from a crossbow travel downrange in a large parabolic arc.
 Your crosshairs are set to hit dead-on at specific distances, but often you’ll be shooting at a deer or other animal between these distances.
 When you practice you’ll soon learn where you have to place your crosshairs relative to the animal to hit the “tweener” ranges.
+To learn how to chart your arrow trajectory, click here.

 Don’t Do This!
 There are some real mistakes that can cost you accuracy and/or lead to injury if you are not careful when shooting a crossbow.
 Here are the three most common: